testomatio/reporter/docs/pipes.md

 For instance, you can enable GitHub Pipe to create a comment on a GitHub Pull Request and CSV Export Pipe to write a report in CSV format.
 To report data to Testomat.io App, Testomat.io Pipe should be enabled, but not required if you don't plan to use Testomat.io App.
 You can also write your own pipe to:

-* send data to analytics storage
+* 📈 send data to analytics storage
-* store data into database
+* 🗄 store data into database
-* send emails
+* 📧 send emails
-* send notifications to chats
+* 💬 send notifications to chats
-* ....
+* etc....

 Pipes work in the very same manner for all supported test frameworks, as well as for JUnit reports.
 So writing a pipe instead of a custom reporter for a particular framework, saves your time as you can be sure, this pipe will work with any attached test result.